PoisonedYouth/ktor-encryption-server/README.md

 - minimum one special character

 ## Database Configuration
-By default, an H2 file database is used for persistence.
+By default, an H2 file database with encryption is used for persistence.
 This can easily be replaced by other vendor.
 The configuration of the database is done in application settings ([application.conf](src/main/resources/application.conf))

 ```
     database {
         driverClass = "org.h2.Driver"
-        url = "jdbc:h2:file:./db"
+        url = "jdbc:h2:file:./db;CIPHER=AES"
         user = "root"
-        password = "password"
+        password = "userPassword encryptionPassword"
         maxPoolSize = 10
     }
 ```
 ## Upload configuration
 There are two settings available for customization: